mustafaacikyol/Deep_Learning/README.md

 # Deep Learning and Computer Vision Projects

-There are three deep learning and computer vision projects in this repository.
+There are two deep learning and computer vision projects in this repository.

 Project 1 is about binary image classification task and benchmark of deep learning architectures.